ShuklaVJ/UV-VIS/README.md

 # UV-Vis-NIR Spectroscopy Analysis

 This repository contains data and analysis scripts for UV-Vis-NIR spectroscopy using the Simadzhu 1800 model.
-The analysis involves baseline correction, Standard Normal Variate (SNV) transformation, and detrending with a 2nd order polynomial.
+The analysis involves baseline correction and detrending with a 2nd order polynomial transformation.

 ## Project Structure

 - `data/`: Contains the raw and processed CSV files.
 - `scripts/`: Contains the Python scripts used for analysis.
-- `notebooks/`: Jupyter notebooks for interactive analysis (if any).
 - `results/`: Plots and results from the analysis.

 ## Data